16th Annual Great Plains

 Like last year, the Friday welcome reception and dinner festivities were made special by Subarna Bhattachan’s delicious Nepalese menu and the selection of beverages we were able to enjoy thanks to GE (Kurt Forge), one of our very special sponsors.
 If you are in Lawrence, please take a minute to stop by City Wine Market at either 9th & New Hampshire or 6th & Wakarusa.
 Steve and Jamie would be happy to supply you with your beverage needs!
 If looking for some tasty Latin American, Asian/Nepalese or Contemporary Italian, please try any of Subarna’s three restaurants located on Massachusetts – La Parrilla, Zen Zero or Genovese.

-Once again, we were grateful to be able to use the School of Pharmacy building all day Saturday as our venue for the scientific talks and poster session.
-Many thanks to Dean Audus for allowing us access and for his financial support.
+We were also once again pleased to be able to use the School of Pharmacy building all day Saturday as our venue for the scientific talks and poster session.
+Thanks to Dean Audus for allowing us access and for his financial support.
 All of the speakers gave wonderful and thought provoking presentations in what may be the best venue in the state.
-Many of the presentations were recorded and can be accessed via the "Recorded Lectures" on our website.
-We hope you will take advantage of this feature.

 We thank the Union for great food on Saturday and also want to give special thanks to Nicole Suchy and Colby Qualls for their IT support and to Nicole Suchy, André Faucher and (especially) Susan Wakefield for their coordination of logistics and materials for the meeting.